-\begin{ex} [Computing $\operatorname{tb}$-numbers with this formulas] \\ (1) Consider the surgery diagram from Figure~\ref{fig:computing-tb-ex1} (i).
-The old Thurston-Bennequin invariant of $L_0$ is $-1$.
+\begin{ex} [Computing $\operatorname{tb}$ with this formulas] (1) Consider the surgery diagram from Figure~\ref{fig:computing-tb-ex1} (i).
+The old Thurston--Bennequin invariant of $L_0$ is $-1$.
 And because the surgery along the unknot $L_1$ with topological framing $1/n$ leads again to $S^3$ the knot $L_0$ is again nullhomologous in the new manifold.
-This can be checked also with the formula from above.
+This can be checked also with the formulas from Lemma~\ref{lem:homology} and~\ref{lem:tb}.
 For $\mathbf{a}$ one gets the equation $1=l_{10}=Qa_1=p_1 a_1=a_1$.
 And therefore $tb_{new}=-1-l_{10}q_1a_1=-1-n$.
 Observe again that this result does not depend on the explicit contact structure chosen for the surgery.\\ (2) Consider the surgery diagram from Figure~\ref{fig:computing-tb-ex1} (ii).
 Again the surgery leads to $S^3$ so the resulting knot is again nullhomologous.
-The new Thurston-Bennequin invariant can be computed as follows.
+The new Thurston--Bennequin invariant can be computed as follows.
 For $\mathbf{a}$ one gets the equation $2=l_{10}=Qa_1=p_1 a_1=a_1$.
 And therefore $tb_{new}=-1-l_{10}q_1a_1=-1-4n$.

-In the next section we will see that the Contact Surgery Theorem is an easy corollary out of these two examples.\\ (3) There are also examples where the solution $a$ of $\mathbf{l}=M\mathbf{a}$ is not unique.
+In the next section, we will see that Theorem~\ref{thm:contact2} is an easy corollary out of these two examples.\\ (3) There are also examples where the solution $a$ of $\mathbf{l}=M\mathbf{a}$ is not unique.
 But the result of $tb_{new}$, of course, is not affected by this.
-For example consider the surgery diagram from Figure~\ref{fig:computing-tb-ex3} (i).
+For example, consider the surgery diagram from Figure~\ref{fig:computing-tb-ex3} (i).
 First one has to check if the knot $L_0$ is again nullhomologous in the surgered manifold.
 For this, one has to look if there exists a solution $\mathbf{a}\in\mathbb{Z}$ of

 Two obvious solutions are